JasonCharamis/ViolinPlots/README.md

-# violin_plots
+# ViolinPlots
-Library for constructing high-quality violin plots.
+Library for constructing beautiful and reproducible violin plots.